paseo-network/support/docs/rococo_migration.md

 Once done you should see that your parachain is being registered and ready to start onboarding.

+Be mindful of your "old" parachain's database, you might want to back it up or you might choose to simply purge it.
+But this could be a good moment to address it.

-The final step would be running the collators again pointing to the right chain specs.
+Now everything should be ready to run the collators again pointing now to the right chain specs.

 Paseo's raw spec can be found at:
 - [paseo-network/runtimes/chain-specs](https://github.com/paseo-network/runtimes/tree/main/chain-specs)